Catholic Charities offers emergency prep and free produce to locals

 Today, the program has been converted into disaster readiness training modules – 15-minute, 1-hour or 8-hour options.

 “We’ve accomplished a lot so far,” said Hammar.
-To date, more than 9,444 community members have participated in one of the three modules in Napa County.
+To date, more than 9,400 residents have participated in one of the three modules in Napa County.
 Her goal is to train a total of 40,000 people locally.

 The goal is to reach more than 1 million Californians.
 “It’s a pretty exciting movement,” said Hammar.

-She likes that she’s encouraging resiliency with those who take the class, instead of a “fend for yourself” attitude, said Hammar.
+Hammar said she likes that she’s encouraging resiliency with those who take the class, instead of a “fend for yourself” attitude.

 “I want to make sure people know where to start and what to do with this info and they have some basic tools to get started.”